polkadot-fellows/RFCs/text/0126-introduce-pvq.md

 - `program`: PVQ main binary.
 - `args`: PVQ query data.
 - `gas_limit`: Maximum PVM gas limit for the query.
+If not provided, the executor works at no gas metering mode.

 **Example Rust Implementation**: